News

 So, how does it work?
 In the Training Village, group-housed rodents live in enriched home cages with access to an operant box at any time.
 The system provides individualized training using RFID identification, motorized doors, and video analysis.
 Everything can be monitored and controlled remotely via a user-friendly graphical interface, and real-time alerts are sent directly to users’ phones.

 Our results show that animals quickly engage with the system, coordinate their activity to access the operant box, and progress across training stages efficiently, maintaining task engagement over months.
 The platform is modular and designed to be integrated with existing behavioral setups, enabling training across multiple operant paradigms.
 Overall, the system reduces hands-on time while improving training efficiency, reproducibility, and animal welfare.
-Check the system webpage and preprint for more information.
+More details of the system and its applications are presented in this seminar.

 If you are tired of spending several hours per day training animals, try it—you may never want to train manually again!